If you’re putting on a firework display in your back garden, then it’s about staying safe as much as putting on a show.

 Chances are you’ve got bored kids in your midst.
 Chances are it’s going to be pretty chilly.
-And chances are your neighbours will start to get a bit peeved if your fireworks display goes on for too long.
+And chances are your neighbours will start to get a bit peeved if your fireworks display goes on all night.

 Why take half an hour to stretch out a display, when you can make more of an impact in 10 minutes?

 Make sure it’s only you (or another adult) that lets off the fireworks.
 Only light one at a time at arms length, and with a firework lighter or fuse wick.